-After the election of Pope Francis, religious tourism dramatically boosted.
-Italy has a well established tradition of "white trains" to bring the infirm to holy places for the chance of a miracle, often fervently desired by the family.
-These journeys gather pilgrims from small villages and remote places, giving a rare opportunity to hundreds of bedridden people to interrupt their reclusive lives to take a religious vacation.
-We followed a group of 100 pilgrims in their journey from Calabria, Italy, to Lourdes, in France.
-A 35 hours trip with an obsolete train.
+Italy has an established tradition of "white trains" to take infirm and invalids to sacred places for the possibility of a miracle, often fervently desired by the family.
+These journeys gather pilgrims from small villages and remote places, giving a rare opportunity for hundreds of bedridden people to interrupt their lonely lives for a religious holiday.
+We followed a group of 100 pilgrims on their journey from Calabria, Italy, to Lourdes, France.
+A 35-hour journey on an obsolete train.

 JEAN-MARC CAIMI | VALENTINA PICCINNI